 On February 10, 1998, Messrs.
 Pinkerton, Ronca and Harvey attended the PaineWebber Energy Conference in New York.
 At the same time, Mr. Ronca and other representatives of Domain were in New York to make presentations to the rating agencies in connection with Domain's proposed Rule 144A offering of debt securities.
 At the PaineWebber conference, Mr. Pinkerton and Mr. Harvey met with a representative of PaineWebber to discuss further the possibility of Domain's acquiring Lomak's Gulf of Mexico properties.
-At this meeting, Mr. Pinkerton and Domain.
+At this meeting, Mr. Pinkerton and Mr. Harvey also briefly discussed the possibility of a combination of Lomak and Domain.